The Budget Your Money Talk

 Some of the most common and often asked questions from new parents are “how much money should I give my student?”
-“Should I give them money weekly or monthly?”
-“Should my student get a job?”
+“Should I give them money weekly or monthly?”, “How do I teach them to budget?”, “Should my student get a job?”
 These questions are very personal to each family and their financial circumstances.

 One of the things that we discussed was that if he spent his weekly money on the first day of the week, he would not get any more money for the week.
 The goal was to teach him how to budget.
 Another topic for discussion was how he spent that money.
 As a mom who has gone to college, I am not ignorant or naïve as to the partying that goes on at school.
 My statement regarding partying was, is and always will be “make smart decisions that you won’t ever regret.”
 Other than illegal activities, it was my son’s choice on how to spend his money.